google/xls/docs_src/tutorials/what_is_a_proc.md

 default, XLS models channels as if they used infinite-depth queues, so sends can always complete.

-> [!NOTE] \
+!!!
+NOTE
-> In reality, when compiled to RTL, hardware FIFOs have finite depth.
-By
-> default, XLS allows for **backpressure** on finite-depth channels.
-If the
-> channel is not able to receive new data when the send should trigger, the
-> activation will stall until the channel is ready.
-This always produces correct
-> behavior in the absence of deadlocks, but can introduce deadlocks in RTL that
-> did not exist at higher levels.
+    In reality, when compiled to RTL, hardware FIFOs have finite depth.
+By default, XLS allows for **backpressure** on finite-depth channels.
+If the channel is not able to receive new data when the send should trigger, the activation will stall until the channel is ready.
+This always produces correct behavior in the absence of deadlocks, but can introduce deadlocks in RTL that did not exist at higher levels.

 Using these, we can implement our first example, which reads from two channels and writes the sum to a third: